AnthonyLedru/camagru/README.md

 # Camagru

-This project is the first one I did at 42, the goal was to make a small web app allowing people to make photo and edit them using the webcam
+This project is the first web project I did at 42, the goal was to make a small web app allowing people to make photo and edit them using the webcam

 The usage of framework was forbidden for this project, we could only use CSS Framework without inclued Javascript